Site Map Email Us Home

 The Clever Internet .NET Suite provides two additional classes for implementing custom client and server applications: TcpCommandClient and TcpCommandServer.
 Both these classes are optimized for using in command-based protocols such as FTP, SMTP or POP3.
 You are free to use it for implementing your own TCP command-based protocol.
 Details about using these classes will be discussed in one of the future articles.

-Please feel free to contact me at info@clevercomponents.com.
-It will be my pleasure to answer your questions.
+Please feel free to Contact Us It will be our pleasure to answer your questions.

 Best regards,